d-wasserman/flask-network-prioritization-template/README.md

 # Build Information

+The dependencies and frameworks used in this template are listed below.

+## Frontend

-This template is built using [Flask](http://flask.pocoo.org/) to build the application backend, and the following CSS/JS libraries/frameworks for the frontend.
+This template uses the following CSS/JS libraries/frameworks for the frontend.

 * Bootstrap 4.0.0 (Via CDN)